Uberspace/lab/source/guide_jellyfin.rst

 ------------------------

 .. note::
-    Syncthing is running on port 8096.
+    Jellyfin will run on port 8096.

 .. include:: includes/web-backend.rst